Admitting now

 Multi-prescription untangling

-Where patients are on multiple dependency-producing prescriptions simultaneously, careful sequenced tapering under psychiatric coordination.
+Where patients are on multiple dependency-producing prescriptions simultaneously, careful sequenced supervised support under psychiatric coordination.

 • 07